ZachisGit/LearningFromHumanPreferences/README.md

 # IconCreator
-Creates an icon from input images
+Merges multiple input images to one icon, by scaling them to specified sizes.